klemens/2i-emulator/README.md

 ## Documentation ##

-In doc you'll find a german document describing the micro computer and its instructions.
+In doc you'll find a german documentation describing the micro computer and its instructions.
 The header files also include some basic information.

 ## Examples ##

 doc/examples contains two example programs:

-1. __add2__:Reads two numbers from FC and FD and writes (FC + FD) * 2 into FF.
+1. __add2__: Reads two numbers from FC and FD and writes (FC + FD) * 2 into FF.
-2. __mul.txt__: Reads two numbers from FC and FD and writes their product into FE.
+2. __mul.txt__: Reads two numbers from FC and FD and writes FC * DF into FE.

 ## Licence ##